Sidewalk priority & map

 Priority 1 (P1) and 2 (P2) sidewalks include those along regional streets (major routes), non-regional bus routes, and collector streets.

 These sidewalks are normally maintained to a compacted snow surface.
-The sidewalks will be cleared following a 5 cm snowfall accumulation, or if equivalent local drifting conditions are present.
+The sidewalks will be cleared once snow accumulates to 5 cm or more, or if equivalent local drifting conditions are present.
 Plowing operations are expected to be completed within 36 hours following the end of an average storm.

 Downtown area sidewalks

 Priority 1 (P1) and Priority 2 (P2) sidewalks in the Downtown area are normally plowed to a paved surface whenever conditions allow; however, minor snowfalls and/or warming temperatures between plowing operations may result in a layer of compacted snow or ice on the sidewalk surface.
-The sidewalks will be cleared following a 5 cm snowfall accumulation, or if equivalent local drifting conditions are present.
+The sidewalks will be cleared once snow accumulates to 5 cm or more, or if equivalent local drifting conditions are present.
 Plowing operations in the Downtown area are expected to be completed within thirty-six hours following the end of an average storm.

 P1 and P2 sidewalks in the Downtown Square